SAP/e-mobility-charging-stations-simulator/README.md

 ### HTTP Protocol

-A Postman or Advanced REST client collection to learn how to use the HTTP protocol to pilot the simulator is available.
+A Postman or [Insomnia](https://insomnia.rest/) collection, to learn how to use the HTTP protocol to pilot the simulator, is available.

 ## Support, Feedback, Contributing